Joy The Baker’s Cashew Turmeric Granola

 - In a food processor or spice grinder, pulse the oats to moderately fine.
 It's ok if there are still a few chunks here and there.

 - Transfer the oat and nut mixture into a medium bowl and stir in the remaining cashews and oats, sesame seeds, flax seeds, turmeric, cinnamon, nutmeg, and pepper.

-- In a small bowl, whisk together maple syrup, coconut oil, JOI, vanilla, and date syrup (if using) until well combined.
+- In a small bowl, whisk together the wet ingredients: maple syrup, coconut oil, JOI cashew base, vanilla extract, and date syrup (if using), until well combined.
 Pour into the oat mixture and toss until everything is evenly coated.

 - Spoon the mixture onto the prepared baking sheet and press it into an even layer, about 1/2-inch thickness.
 Baking a mixture that's pressed together will help create a granola-bar-like chunkiness.

 - Bake for 20 to 26 minutes, until the edges are slightly browned.
 Check the granola halfway through baking and see if you'd like to use a spatula to flip the granola over in sections (breaking it up a bit) to brown on both sides.